M. S. Baburaj

-Mohammad Sabir Baburaj was an Indian music composer.
+Mohammad Sabir Baburaj (3 March 1929 – 7 October 1978) was an Indian music composer.
 He is often credited for the renaissance of Malayalam film music.
 Baburaj has rendered music to many evergreen Malayalam film songs.

 Early years

-Baburaj was born on 3rd March 1929 in Kozhikode, then known as Calicut.
+Baburaj was born on 3 March 1929 in Kozhikode.
 His early childhood was spent in destitution and poverty.
 His father, Jan Muhammed Khan, who was a Hindustani musician from Bengal who frequently held concerts in Kerala, deserted his Malayali mother when he was very young, and returned to his native Kolkata.
 Baburaj thus became fatherless, often singing songs in trains to make a living.
 But as luck would have it, a policeman, Kunjumuhammed (he was called Kunjumuhammed ika), an enthusiast of music from his native town of Kozhikode, noticing the boy's vocal talents, decided to virtually adopt him.

 Music career

 One of his greatest achievements was the introduction of Hindustani strains into Malayalam popular music.
 He successfully composed melodies based on Hindustani Ragas and blended Malayalam lyrics into them.
 Most of the lyrics were written by eminent Malayalam poets like P. Bhaskaran and Vayalar.

 Baburaj learned basic lessons of Hindustani music from his father from a very young age, but he could not learn it for long due to his father's demise.
 In search of pure music, young Baburaj visited West Bengal, Mumbai and Sri Lanka.
 He learned to play the Harmonium during this period.

 He came back to Kerala to a precarious existence.
 He sang on the streets of Kozhikode to earn his livelihood.
 Police constable Kunju Muhammed, who was a fan of Baburaj's father, adopted him and brought him up.

 Later he started composing music for the Malayalam dramas in the Malabar region and thus slowly entered the field of music direction.
 In 1957, he composed music for the Malayalam film Minnaminungu, by Ramu Kariat, thus entering the Malayalam film industry.
 Then he worked with director P. Venu and composed classic songs like "Anuragaganam Pole", "Ezhuthiyatharanu Sujatha", and "Kalichirimaaratha Penne" for the film Udhyogastha (1967).

 Baburaj was also an accomplished singer and harmonium player.

-Baburaj died an early death, on 7 October 1978 at the age of 49.
-His death occurred in a general hospital in Madras, after suffering from a massive hemorrhagic stroke.
-He was survived by his wife and children.